moladzbel/mb_support_bot/README.md

 ## Available .env options

 The following variables are available in `.env` file:
 - `BOTS_ENABLED` - names of all the bots you want to run, separated by comma.
 Example: `YOUTH_BLOC,LEGALIZE`.
 A name from this list used in below vars in place of `{BOT_NAME}`.
+Do not change the name after the first start of the bot.
 - `{BOT_NAME}_ADMIN_GROUP_ID` - ID of a Telegram group, where the bot should forward messages from users.
-The group must has Topic enabled, and the bot has to be admin with 'Manage topics' permission.
+Example: `-1002014482535`.
+The group must have the "Topics" enabled, and the bot has to be admin with 'Manage topics' permission.
 - `{BOT_NAME}_HELLO_MSG` - Optional.
 Your first message to a new user.
 - `{BOT_NAME}_DB_URL` - Optional.
 Database URL if you want to use something other than SQLite.
 - `{BOT_NAME}_DB_ENGINE` - Optional.
 Database library to use.
 Currently supported values are `memory` and `aiosqlite`.

+## How to add a new bot to the already running instance

+- Create a bot in @BotFather
+- Add some name unique for the bot to `BOTS_ENABLED` list in `.env`
+- Place bot token to `{BOT_NAME}_TOKEN` var in `.env`
+- Create a new group, enable Topics in the group settings
+- Stop the container, migrate database, and run it again (see the commands in the [first section](#run-in-production-with-docker))
+- Add your bot to the group, make it admin with "Manage topics" permission
+- Copy ID of the group reported by the bot to `{BOT_NAME}_ADMIN_GROUP_ID` var in `.env`
+- Stop the container, and run it as usual